 What is the pro rata rule for Roth conversion?

-The pro rate rule means that if you have both a non-deductible and a pre-tax IRA, then doing a Roth conversion will result in a tax bill.
+The pro rata rule means that if you have both a non-deductible and a pre-tax IRA, then doing a Roth conversion will result in a tax bill.
 That’s because the IRS will treat a percentage of your conversion as coming from your pre-tax IRA.

-How to fix Backdoor Roth IRA mistakes
+How to fix backdoor Roth IRA mistakes

 Mistake #1: Contributing directly to a Roth IRA when you’re not eligible.
 To fix this, you can either fill out an excess contribution form or recharacterize your Roth IRA contribution to a Traditional IRA.